 1. RESEARCH AND PLAN OUT

 Irrespective of whether you want to scale up your business in Singapore, research has to be your key strength for making the correct business decisions.
 Evaluation of the business services you are providing, the competition you have to face on an immediate and a larger level, the audience you need to cater to in the APAC region.
 Comprehensive research on the same will help you to determine if expanding your business to Singapore will be beneficial?
 If yes, then what should be your strategy such that you do not invest a significant amount of your funds to fail later.
+If you need any advice on importing/exporting, make sure to check out this guide by uniway-sourcing.

 2. CHOOSE YOUR BUSINESS STRUCTURE